microsoft/WhatTheHack/015-Serverless/Student/03-CreateResources.md

     * Create a container &quot;images&quot;
     * Create a container &quot;export&quot;
 1. Create a function app (put &quot;App&quot; in the name)
-    * For your tollbooth app, consumption plan, .NET Core runtime stack
+    * For your tollbooth app, consumption plan, .NET runtime stack
     * Create new storage and disable application insights
 1. Create a function app (put &quot;Events&quot; in the name)
     * For your tollbooth events, consumption plan, Node.js runtime stack